wences-sanchez/Knowledge-Base/pages/Cloud Computing Nanodegree by Udacity%2FFull Stack Apps on AWS%2FBuilding and Deploying.md

 			- Down migration is the process of reversing an up migration, to a prior state.
 		- Read more at the [Sequelize docs on migrations](http://docs.sequelizejs.com/manual/migrations.html)
 			- > **Note** Migrations is a loaded term.
 We most commonly refer to migrations when changing database table states (new columns, adding tables, etc).
 However, it can also refer to migrating infrastructure - for examples Postgres to MySQL.
+	- ### Seeding
+		- Seeds are default rows of data that will be inserted upon database formation.
+This may be helpful when provisioning databases frequently for specific applications and having welcome data populated, or when running tests on staging systems to simulate real-world conditions.
+			- Read more at the [Sequelize docs on seeding](http://docs.sequelizejs.com/manual/migrations.html#creating-first-seed) -
+-
+-